Eastchester, New York: History

+Eastchester's village green was the site of the highly contested election for an open seat in the New York General Assembly, held on October 29, 1733; it was one of the better known political events in colonial America.
+The first issue of John Peter Zenger's New-York Weekly Journal carried a lengthy report on the election, producing one of the few complete accounts of a colonial election available to historians.
+This report and Zenger's subsequent publications led to his 1735 trial for libel.
+Zenger's acquittal in the trial is seen as a foundation of the freedom of the press in America.

 Eastchester was a farming community at the outbreak of the American Revolution.
-Although no major battles were fought here, as the heart of the Neutral Ground it saw constant fighting for over 13 years, being harassed by both sides as well as by the cowboys and skinners (the guerrillas of the day).
+As the heart of the Neutral Ground it saw constant fighting for over eight years, being harassed by both sides as well as by the Cowboys and Skinners (the guerrillas of the day).
+The 1776 Battle of Pell's Point took place about 1 mile from the historic heart of Eastchester, and the Church of Eastchester (which would later become the Saint Paul's Church National Historic Site) served as a British military hospital following the battle.

 Eastchester's rural makeup began to change with the coming of the railroad in the 1840s.
 An area of 370 acre of land was incorporated as the village of Mount Vernon in 1853 by a group of New York businessmen; the village of Bronxville was incorporated in 1898; and the village of Tuckahoe in 1903.
 Today, Eastchester is bounded by Scarsdale on the north, New Rochelle on the east, Yonkers on the west, and Mount Vernon on the south.
 The town covers approximately five square miles, including Bronxville and Tuckahoe.

 Babe Ruth was a member of Leewood Country Club.